nicholasward04/micromouse24-25_kit/README.md

 [include completed PCBs here once soldered]

-The software must still be worked on, but will be a revamped/redone version of my previous years mouse software, which can be found here <- insert link.
+The software must still be worked on, but will be a revamped/redone version of my previous years mouse software, which can be found [here](https://github.com/nicholasward04/teamfriendship.git).
 As I work on it, I will push changes to this repository (micromouse24-25_kit).